jaguililla/sabina/site/content/readme.md

 Embedded Web Server
 -------------------

-Standalone Sabina runs on an embedded Jetty web server.
+Standalone Sabina runs on an embedded Undertow web server (by default) or a Jetty container depending on the `sabina.backend` system variable.
+Start with:

+* `-Dsabina.backend=undertow` to run Undertow.
+* `-Dsabina.backend=jetty` to start up Jetty.

 Javadoc
 -------

-Javadoc is available at [there4.co/sabina](https://there4.co/sabina)
+Javadoc is available at [there4.co/sabina](https://there4.co/sabina/reference.html)

 Examples